jdjakub/phd-thesis/ch-background.md

 A word about terminology: if we view languages in the sense of Gabriel's "languages paradigm", then it is a "type error" to include languages in the above definition.
 Abstract mathematical models of syntax and semantics are not the same as software.
 However, language *implementations* are software.
 We will use the term "language" to abbreviate "language implementation" since we do not use the other meaning in this dissertation.

 With that said, our above notion of programming system covers classic programming languages together with their editors, debuggers, compilers, and other tools.
-Yet it is intentionally broad enough to *also* accommodate image-based programming environments like Smalltalk, operating systems like Unix, and hypermedia authoring systems like Hypercard, in addition to various other examples we will mention next.
+Yet it is intentionally broad enough to *also* accommodate image-based programming environments like Smalltalk, operating systems like Unix, and hypermedia authoring systems like Hypercard, in addition to various other examples we will list presently.

 # Examples of Programming Systems
 We illustrate the notion of a programming system through a number of example systems.
 We are not trying to exhaustively cover all possible systems, but simply give an impression based on major examples.
 We draw them from three broad reference classes: